87: Samantha Béart Joins the Party!

 Like, what do you mean?

-Although, I will say my favorite Star Trek thing is when they talk about the past, or someone's in a uh, like Picard's in his room listening to music, whatever, and they're they're always playing like uh, oh, this oldie, but a goodie.
+Although, I will say my favorite Star Trek thing is when they talk about the past or someone's in a, like Picard's in his room listening to music, whatever.
+And they're, they're always playing like,

-That would be like us right now listening to something, you know, like
+that would be like us right now listening to something you know like

 Hang on a sec.

-I don't even saw Red Dwarf, which was a British sitcom set in space.
+Do you know what?
+I don't know if you ever saw classical music.
+I don't know if you saw Red Dwarf, which was a British sitcom set in space.

 It was very good, actually.

+And they were always doing that, right?
 But all their references were late 20th century.

 And they never said, oh, yeah, we're obsessed with the late 20th century, or this is all that's survived from the past.

-But it was always a very specific, like 40, 50-year period, which I always found weird.
+But it was always a very specific, like 40, 50 year period, which I always found weird.
+I found that very strange.

-I'm always here for that specific thing because the minute they start to do like, ah, the 2040s, a dark time for the world.
+I'm always here for that specific thing because the minute they start to do, like, ah, the 2040s, a dark time for the world.

 And you're like, when 2040 hits and it's fine, you're like, well, now I'm taken out of it.
+And that's forever in your story.

 No, I'm going to, I'm sorry, but no, Blade Runner.
+Blade Runner date is past.

 We're all fine.
+We're all fine.

-The fact that we have a thing called hoverboard right now, and it is not what we were promised.
+Bad to the Future has ruined hoverboards for everybody.
+The fact that we have a thing called hoverboards right now and it is not what we were promised.

 What we were promised by filmmakers.